"Bloomsday ’62 – Amharc Éireann: Eagrán 159" is now available to stream for free on the Irish Film Institute's IFI Archive Player.

 This edition of Gael Linn’s cinema newsreel records the opening on June 16, 1962 of the James Joyce Museum in Sandycove, Dublin where Joyce had spent time with Oliver St. John Gogarty in 1904.

-Guest of honour is Sylvia Beach, the American who published "Ulysses in" 1922 under the imprint of her Paris bookshop, Shakespeare and Company.
+Guest of honor is Sylvia Beach, the American who published "Ulysses in" 1922 under the imprint of her Paris bookshop, Shakespeare and Company.

 The Gael Linn Collection at the Irish Film Institute